 The Ladies Association of Barbershop Singers (LABBS) holds an annual national competition, known as Convention.

-If you think you might like to join us, find out more here.
+If you think you might like to sing with us, find out more here.